-Jeff Raab is a New York City-based theatre artist, musician, teaching artist, graphic designer, origami artist, and tends to immerse himself in whatever passions he discovers along the way.
+Jeff Raab is a theatre artist, musician, teaching artist, origami artist, and tends to immerse himself in whatever passions he discovers along the way.

-Jeff is a songwriter and musician, having musical directed, written music and/or played in countless theatrical productions.
-He has musical directed productions of The Robber Bridegroom, As You Like It, Shakespeare in Love, The Comedy of Errors, Our Town, and musical directed/composed the award-winning score for Libra Theater Company’s 12th Night (NY Innovative Theater Award – Outstanding Original Music).
-He has also been a singer and multi-instrumentalist with bands in New York and California.
+His musician credits include musical directing productions The Robber Bridegroom, As You Like It, Shakespeare in Love, The Comedy of Errors, Our Town, and musical directing/composing the award-winning score for Libra Theater Company’s 12th Night (NY Innovative Theater Award – Outstanding Original Music).
+He has played in pits for many shows, and been a singer/multi-instrumentalist with bands from California to the New York island.

-As an educational theater teaching artist, Jeff teaches regularly through the educational wing of ARC Stages, including acting, voice/speech/dialects, movement, and directing students in full-length productions.
-He has also taught through Inside Broadway in New York City, and at the White Plains Performing Arts Center, New Stage Theatre, Lighthouse Youth Theater, Westchester Broadway Theater, New Generation Theatre, and the South Dakota and Texas Shakespeare Festivals.
-Jeff is also an international guest artist at Burgh Healthy Hub in Australia, where he has devised and directed original productions for the school incorporating circus, drama, parkour, and dance.
+As an educational theater teaching artist, Jeff has taught a wide range of disciplines, including acting, voice/speech/dialects, movement, and directing students in full-length productions.
+He has taught through Arc Stages, Inside Broadway, White Plains Performing Arts Center, New Stage Theatre, Lighthouse Youth Theater, Westchester Broadway Theater, New Generation Theatre, and the South Dakota and Texas Shakespeare Festivals.
+Jeff has been an international guest artist at Burgh Healthy Hub in Australia, where he devised and directed original productions for the school incorporating circus, drama, parkour, and dance.